gft-page/gft-art-web/README.md

 await result.wait()
 ```
 Which will then throw an error.
 This is different to the EVM, where the initial await transactionResponse will throw.
+- Including a {value: amount} field in ovm .sol doesn't seem to throw?